 Planned carefully, the carpentry involved in building a helix is fairly easy, though it takes time and patience.

 04 of 05

 Round and 'round they go.
 Smooth track is essential to enjoyable operations everywhere, especially in a helix.
 Lay the track onto the helix ramp sections as you build, carefully securing it before covering the segment over with the next section of tunnel ramp.
-Low clearances between tiers can make access and maintenance difficult, so get the tracks right the first time.
+Low clearances between tiers can make access and maintenance difficult, so it is important to get the tracks right the first time.

 05 of 05